-In 2018/19 the fee for audit services was £0.59m (£0.51m in 2017/18).
+In 2019/20 the fee for audit services was £0.57m (£0.59m in 2018/19).
 This includes the NAO's cost of auditing Network Rail Infrastructure Limited, Network Rail Infrastructure Finance plc, Network Rail (High Speed) Ltd, the regulatory accounts and review of interim financial statements of Network Rail Limited and Network Rail Infrastructure Finance plc.
 It excludes the cost of the audit of some smaller subsidiaries which continue to be audited by PwC.

-The fee to PwC for auditing the smaller subsidiaries was £90k in 2018/19.
+The fee paid to PwC for auditing the smaller subsidiaries was circa £150k in 2019/20 (£134k in 2018/19).